-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

 - 52) A point on a production possibilities curve indicates - A) resources are not being used efficiently. - B) resources are being used efficiently. - C) opportunity costs are constant. - D) an output combination that can be attained only if society gets more resources or there is technological change.